 If you live in Québec, whether as a temporary resident (person with a study or work permit) or a permanent resident, you may have to file income tax returns with the governments of Québec and Canada.
 Normally, all residents* must file these returns regardless of their immigration status.
 You have until April 30 to send your documents for the income taxes of the previous year.

-* For income tax purposes, the concept of “resident” is different than that of Citizenship and Immigration Canada.
+* For income tax purposes, the concept of “resident” is different than that of Immigration, Refugees and Citizenship Canada.

 If you are planning to stay in Canada for several years to study or work after your studies, it is simpler and more advantageous for you to start completing your tax returns each year.